TBD54566975/web5-kt/README.md

 }
 ```

+> [!IMPORTANT]
-NOTE: The repository at `https://repo.danubetech.com/repository/maven-public/` is required for resolving transitive
+> The repository at `https://repo.danubetech.com/repository/maven-public/` is required for resolving transitive
 dependencies.

 If you want to refer to a specific release, then replace the `main-SNAPSHOT` with release tag.